xpdAcq/shed-streaming/docs/tutorials.rst

 documents and stop documents.
 Please refer to the NSLS-II documentation for more details.

-SHED handles the translations between the event model, raw data, and back.
+shed-streaming handles the translations between the event model, raw data, and back.
 To better understand the general idea, let's begin with a simple event stream.
 We'll use the ``bluesky.run_engine.RunEngine`` and ``ophyd.sim.hw`` to mimic an experiment run at a beamline.

 Here is an example pipeline which multiplies the output of a detector by 5 and then performs a running sum of the results.
 The results are then repackaged into the event model and printed via ``pprint``.
 Finally we run a count scan with the ``ab_det`` detector::

     from rapidz import Stream
     from shed.simple import SimpleFromEventStream, SimpleToEventStream
     import operator as op